 Saving water and energy

-Along with 30 other UK brands and retailers we have committed to the following targets by 2030:
+Along with 30 other UK brands and retailers we have pledged support to Textiles 2030 and committed to the following targets by 2030:

 To reduce the aggregate greenhouse gas footprint of new products by 50%, sufficient to limit global warming to 1.5°C in line with the Paris Agreement on climate change and achieving Net Zero by 2050 at the latest3

 To reduce the aggregate water footprint of new products sold by 30%4

 Better chemical management and safer alternatives

 Utilising supplier relationships to improve performance and transparency